 So upsize is easily doable.
 But what about downsize?
 VCSA 6.5 supports CPU Hot Remove but RAM cannot be downsized, therefore for RAM downsizing you have to shut down VCSA decrease memory resources and power on VM.
 Not a big deal, just small downtime so it can be done during a maintenance window.
 But the storage downsize is not possible.
 Well, in theory, it is possible but it is definitely not supported to decrease the size of disk partitions and the virtual disk itself because it is hard and also very risky as you do not know where data are located within the disk.

 Warning: I have been told by someone that downsizing method described below does not work and restore options will allow you to choose just bigger form factor than originally backed up VCSA.
 Unfortunately, I have the smallest form factor in my home lab so I cannot verify it but I believe him.
 Sorry for the misleading idea but there might be some unsupported method how to tweak backup files to have the impression it is a backup from smaller VCSA form factor.

-Fortunately enough, we have another downsizing option for VCSA 6.5.
+We have another downsizing option for VCSA 6.5.
 You are most probably aware that VCSA 6.5 has introduced application-based backup where vCenter inventory, identity, and even the database is backed up to a remote location via following protocols HTTP, HTTPS, SCP, FTP, FTPS.
 The restore of VCSA 6.5 backup is done as a new VCSA deployment executed in a restore mode where a previously created backup is used as a restore point.
 The nice thing is, that during VCSA restore you can choose different VCSA form factor with different storage footprint.
 So this is a potential way how to downsize vCenter Server Appliance 6.5 storage

 If you will plan such downsizing exercise, please do not forget to keep your original vCenter Server Appliance somewhere to have a simple way how to roll back.